Shopify alternatives – easier, cheaper...better?

 |Premium themes||A premium third-party theme usually ranges between $20-100 a piece.
 Prices differ, depending on the design, added features, and more.|

 |Plugins/Extra tools||Additional functionality costs money – prices of such tools vary heavily.|

 First up: hosting.
 I've shown the example from Hostinger earlier.
-As we covered on our Hostinger review, the prices of this platform start from $1.39/month, when commiting to a long-term deal.
-However, I suggest moving upwards, and picking up a bigger plan.
+As we covered in our Hostinger review, the prices of this platform start from $2.59/month, when committing to a long-term deal.
+However, I suggest moving upwards and picking up a bigger plan.